aws-samples/serverless-chaos-extension/README.md

 Using `lambda-chaos-extension` to inject chaos to Lambda functions without any modification to function code.

-This demo inject two chaos actions:
+This demo inject two faults:

 1. Add 5 minutes delay to 10% of function invokes, causing the function to timeout.
 2. Replace function response for 50% of invokes.